Accessibility

 ADD, ADHD, Hyperactivity

-Children and adults who have ADD or ADHD will usually have a short attention span (a difficult time keeping their mind on one thing), excessive activity (always seem to be in motion) and impulsivity issues (unable to curb their urges, or think before they act).
+Children and adults who have ADD or ADHD will usually have a short attention span (a difficult time keeping their mind on one thing), excessive activity (always seem to be in motion) and impulsivity or recklessness issues (unable to curb their urges, or think before they act).
+Those with ADD may also have learning disabilities and are often at-risk for repeated disciplinary problems in school.

 ADD, ADHD and Hyperactivity occur irrespective of intelligence or background and more often in males.
 It affects up to two percent of the population in a sufficiently severe form to warrant intervention.
-There often is an overlap with related conditions.
+There often is an overlap with related conditions such as Oppositional Defiant Disorder (ODD), Conduct disorder, Anxiety disorder, Depression, Asperger’s or Learning difficulties such as Dyslexia.

 Typical behaviours indicating attention difficulties are: